Are you afraid of inner peace?

-It is a state of mental and emotional calmness and equanimity, in which the incessant chatter of the mind stops or almost stops.
-When the mind gets quiet, a great sense of happiness arises, independent of external conditions.
-You don’t experience inner peace only while meditating or in condition of trance, but while you are fully awake and active.
+In this state, the mind gets quiet and a sense of happiness arises, independent of external conditions.
+You don’t experience inner peace only while meditating or in a quiet place, but while you are fully awake and active.
 Actually, your five senses and mind become even sharper.

 Some people don’t believe that this state can be attained.
 How do they know?
 Have they tried?

 Why be afraid of inner peace?
-You don’t have to live in an ashram or in a cave.
-You can go on living your life, but with a new and different inner condition and attitude.
+You don’t have to live in an ashram or in a cave to enjoy it, and you don’t have to be rich or wait until you have no problems or obstacles in your life.
+You can go on living your day-to-day life, but with a new and different inner condition and attitude.

 You can learn to live within inner peace here and now, even if there is much noise and activity in your life.
 Are you willing to make the necessary effort?